Major reasons to serve this airport

 - Getting from Amsterdam Airport Schiphol into Amsterdam is very easy.
 Underneath the airport terminal is the train station and it takes only 15 minutes to reach the city centre of Amsterdam!
 Every 7 minutes a train leaves to Amsterdam.

-- Also The Hague, Rotterdam and Utrecht are close by: 30 minutes by train to the city center of The Hague and Utrecht and 45 minutes to the city center of Rotterdam.
+- Also The Hague, Rotterdam and Utrecht are close by: 30 minutes by train to the city centre of The Hague and Utrecht and 45 minutes to the city centre of Rotterdam.

-- With a high-speed train in just 27 minutes to the city center of Rotterdam.
+- With a high-speed train in just 27 minutes to the city centre of Rotterdam.

-- 13 high-speed trains to Paris, via Antwerp and Brussels (connecting time Amsterdam – Paris; only three hours).
+- High-speed trains to Paris and London, via Antwerp and Brussels (connecting time Amsterdam – Paris; only three hours).

 Infrastructure & Operations: